Mike has written many articles on guns and the 2nd amendment. He has a way of presenting complex issues in an easy-to-understand way.

 The following graphs and statistics are from the Pew Research Center's representative survey of 3,930 U.S. adults, including 1,269 gun owners.
 It was conducted March 13 to 27 and April 4 to 18, 2017, using the Pew Research Center’s American Trends Panel.1

 Why Do People Want to Own Guns?

-Recreation – Target shooting and hunting are two recreational activities that gun owners enjoy.
-Also, gun collection is a hobby that is not only fun but can be lucrative as well.
+Recreation: Target shooting and hunting are two recreational activities that gun owners enjoy.
+Also, collecting guns is a hobby that is not only fun but can be lucrative as well.

 Why Don't Mass Shootings Motivate Gun Owners to Support Gun Control?

 In many of the replies I have received from AGCP, I’ve noticed that mass shootings don’t really move them emotionally.
 I have asked myself many times, when is enough, enough and what does it take to convince these people?